rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### LogoutReq
 Represents the logout request from the client to the server.
+Example:
 ```
 LogoutReq {}
 ```
 ### MotherShipMoveReq
 Represents the request from a client to the server to move the mothership.
+Example:
 ```
 MotherShipMoveReq {
   "starList":l[